Vera Atkins: Honours and decorations

-In 2022, a historical plaque was placed at Nell Gwynn House, near Sloane Square, London, where Vera lived during WW2, by the Jewish American Society for Historic Preservation, U.K. Branch and the (British) Association of Jewish Ex-Servicemen and Women, Stamford Hill Branch.
+In 2022, a historical plaque was placed at Nell Gwynn House, near Sloane Square, London, where Vera lived during World War Two, by the Jewish American Society for Historic Preservation, UK Branch, and the (British) Association of Jewish Ex-Servicemen and Women, Stamford Hill Branch.

 Death

 Atkins died at a hospital in Hastings on 24 June 2000, aged 92.
 She had been in a nursing home recovering from a skin complaint when she fell and broke a hip.
 Atkins was admitted to the hospital where she contracted MRSA.

 Her memorial plaque, which is shared with her brother Guy, is in the northern wall at St Senara's churchyard in Zennor, Cornwall where her ashes were scattered.
 The inscription reads "Vera May Atkins, CBE Légion d'honneur Croix de guerre".
 An attempt by AJEX Archivist (Association of Jewish Ex-Servicemen and Women of the UK) and author, Martin Sugarman, who interviewed Vera in Winchelsea for his chapters on Jews in SOE in his book 'Fighting Back', on 24 April 1998, to have a Star of David metal peg placed at her memorial at Zennor on a visit in 2012, was refused by the family via the vicar of the church when Sugarman visited the church and plaque.
 Vera also refused to allow Sugarman to tape her interview at the time and even though she understood fully why he was interviewing her as having known all the agents, and the two – Bloch and Byck, he was specifically writing about, she never revealed she was Jewish and he did not discover this till her obituary was published two years later.
 Leo Marks, the Jewish Chief of Codes at SOE, who Sugarman also interviewed the same year, 1998, also never let on that Vera was Jewish.